ryanntt/personal-website-source/_posts/2016-02-09-app-updates-that-are-fun-to-read.md

 ---
-title: App Updates that are Fun to Read
+title: App updates that are fun to read
 date: 2016-02-09 00:42:00 Z
 categories:
 - blog